PSLmodels/OG-Core/docs/book/content/contributing/contributor_guide.md

     ```
       OG-Core$ conda activate ogcore-dev
     ```

+11. To make sure that the `ogcore` Python package from the `OG-Core` repository is installed and operational in your `ogcore-dev` conda environment, type the following command at your command prompt.

+    ```
+    OG-Core$ pip install -e .
+    ```

 If you have made it this far, you've successfully made a remote copy (a